Ordination -- Very Groovy Action

 What does it mean to be ordained?

 The decision to become an ordained clergy member with TOGE is a meaningful one.
 You become our legal representative, and more importantly, a living example of our core premise that all people are created equal.
-Your status as a clergy member is the same as any other minister, priest, rabbi, imam, or reverend, and you will remain “in good standing” with TOGE for as long as you adhere to the legality of your position and continue to share our core belief.
+Your status as a clergy member is the same as any other minister, priest, rabbi, imam, or reverend, and you will remain “in good standing” with TOGE for as long as you adhere to the legal responsibilities of your position and continue to share our core belief.

 We believe this a noble, honorable, beautiful, and sacred duty, and we welcome your presence beside us, representing our shared truth to the world as a living example.